 Nearly everyone knows the value of high search result rankings.
 If your website can be found easily by qualified prospects online, you will enjoy a steady stream of customers.
 We recently enjoyed a conversation with Tim Lowry, the founder and head of SEO at tiptop SEARCH + MARKETING.
 Tim has worked with small businesses and Fortune 500s.
 He learned the ropes of digital at a book publishing company, where he was responsible for getting book titles seen on Google, Amazon, and other online platforms.

 Tim eventually launched his own search marketing firm.
 Today, he helps companies and brands get found on various platforms online.

 Successful SEO Depends on Your Content Management System

 Not all content management systems are created equal when it comes to SEO.
 Some are incredibly limiting, restricting access to certain areas of the site.
 Tim shares, “The biggest mistake I made starting out was not properly vetting the content management systems that new clients were using before starting on their projects.
 Once I got into the website, I realized that a CMS wouldn’t let me do what I needed to do to get results.
 We then had to hire a developer to go into the code.”
 Before launching an SEO project, do your research to know what your CMS allows, and budget in any programming help you’ll need.

 Signal vs. Noise: How to Get Found

-There’s a lot of noise out there — a lot of content.
+There is a lot of noise out there — a lot of content.
 The job of a search engine is to sort through the noise to create the “signal” that searchers are trying to find.
 Tim shares a startling statistic: “Just north of 50% of search engine results never receive a click.”
-Companies need to provide real value in order to attract people’s interest get the search engines to reward them with better search rankings.
+Companies need to provide real value to attract people’s interest get the search engines to reward them with better search rankings.
 Search engines look at engagement levels — the more engaged people are with your content, the better search engines will rank you.

 It’s Not About Keywords Anymore